Black-thighed falconet: Sociosexual behaviour and breeding

 This falconet is generally social and gregarious, often found in loose pairs or groups of ten or more.
 The breeding season for this falcon varies by location, with populations up to the North of the equator breeding mostly in February–June.
 To the South of the equator, egg-laying is recorded in Java in November–December.

 This falconet usually uses old nest holes of barbets, or occasionally old woodpecker holes.
 No material is added in the cavity aside from insect remains.
 The typical clutch size is between 2-5 eggs.
 Incubation and fledging periods are unknown.
 The nest hole may be used as a roost by adults year-round.

 Population

 There is no data on population densities, but like many tiny falconets, the total numbers are probably under-recorded.
-The overall range extends more than 1.5 million km².
+The overall range extends more than 1.5 million km^{2}.
 Population assessments vary from common (in Sumatra and Borneo), to fairly common (in Thailand), to scarce (in Java and Bali).

 In any case, the population seems to be in the upper tens of thousands, and appears to be tolerant of habitat disturbance.